Filters

 # First attempt - broad

-response = client.query("Cell biology", store_id="default")
+response = await client.query("Cell biology", store_id="default")

 # If too many results - narrow down